Car collection of the 29th Sultan of Brunei: Rolls-Royce collection

 As of 2011, the Sultan of Brunei holds the Guinness World Record for the largest private Rolls-Royce collection, with more than 500 Rolls-Royce vehicles.

 Phantom VI

 The Rolls-Royce Phantom VI was produced from 1968 to 1990, and was commonly used by the British monarchy.
 The Sultan of Brunei custom ordered four Silver Clouds, named the Rolls-Royce Cloudesque.
-The car was a modernised version of the Rolls-Royce Silver Cloud, produced from 1955 to 1966, having undergone engine modifications and transmission upgrades.
+The car was a modernised version of the Rolls-Royce Silver Cloud, produced from 1955 to 1966, having undergone engine modifications and transmission upgrades and in August 2026, one of the Cloudesques, a dark blue example, was spotted on the roads of Brunei and convoyed by a dark blue Rolls-Royce Phantom VI Landaulette.